jeton-th/battleship/README.md

 ### Game rules
-* Each player clicks a field in the board in order to attack and oposite ship.
+* Each player clicks a field on the board in order to attack and opposite ship.
 * If the attack is a miss the turn is changed to the other player.
 * If the attack is a hit, the same player can attack consecutively.
 * If all the fields of the ship are hit the ship is sunk.